All 12 Darth Vader Movies & Appearances in Chronological Order

 12. ‘Star Wars Episode VI: Return of the Jedi’ (1983)

 ‘Star Wars Episode VI: Return of the Jedi’ was Darth Vader’s final canon appearance in Star Wars chronology.
 In this movie, he convinced Luke to come with him to the Death Star II to meet Emperor Palpatine.
-While Palpatine was impressed with Luke’s abilities, he decided to pit Vader against his son in a fated duel between the Skywalkers.
+While Palpatine was impressed with Luke’s abilities, he decided to pit Vader against his son in a fateful duel between the Skywalkers.

 Luke momentarily defeated Darth Vader after tapping into his rage, only for him to decide to spare his father because he was a Jedi.
-This led to Palpatine blasting Luke with his Force Lightning as the young Jedi didn’t want to join him in the dark side.
+This led to Palpatine blasting Luke with his Force Lightning as the young Jedi didn’t want to join him on the dark side.
 Vader was overcome with fatherly love and finally became Anakin Skywalker once more as he placed himself in the way of Palpatine’s lightning to kill the emperor and save his son.

 Anakin died due to the damage he sustained from the emperor’s Force Lightning but was happy enough to see Luke with his own two eyes in his final moment.